 As the management consulting firms handle this new world, they’re doing less and less outright strategy work and more and more work on execution.

-How the disruption works
+How the disruption in the management consulting industry works

 Among the forces disrupting management consulting forces on the execution front are independent freelancer networks like Eden McCallum and Business Talent Group (BTG).